Upgrade The Lounge

 - The

-has been removed.
+--homeoption has been removed.
+Use the$THELOUNGE_HOMEenvironment variable instead. thelounge confighas been removed.
 To edit the configuration file, you must now open it manually using your preferred editor.
-As a reminder, The Lounge’s home directory is displayed as part ofthelounge --help
+As a reminder, The Lounge’s home directory is displayed as part ofthelounge --help, and the actual configuration file path loaded by The Lounge is displayed when runningthelounge start.

 Configuration file